 SAGE Scholars will participate in other social and professional development activities throughout the year.
-Mentorship opportunities will also be available with faculty and other students.
+Mentoring opportunities will also be available with faculty and other students.

 Criteria for Admission to the SAGE Scholars Program

-In addition to completing the application and satisfying the following criteria, students interested in the program will interview in person, over the phone, or by video call with program staff regarding their commitment to the program and to completing an engineering degree.
+In addition to completing the application and satisfying the following criteria, students interested in the program will have an interview (in person, over the phone, or by video call) with program staff.

 Students must be:

-- Enrolled in Civil Engineering, Electrical Engineering, Mechanical Engineering (or pre-Mechanical), Materials Science & Engineering, or Computer Science
+- Major in Civil Engineering, Electrical Engineering, Mechanical Engineering (or pre-Mechanical), Materials Science & Engineering, or Computer Science

-- Meet NSF S-STEM citizenship/residence requirements for scholarship funding (see here for details)
+- Meet NSF S-STEM citizenship/residency requirements for scholarship funding